omnetpp/cmake/README.md

 *My* motivation for forking this into a dedicated repository is primarily:

 * Limit my build approach to one interface rather than the default two with OMNet++
-* Allow me to integrate it with ease into other editors than Eclipse
+* Allow me to integrate it with ease into other editors than Eclipse such as JetBrains CLion
 * Try to make it work for OMNet++ 6.0 preview release

 Caveats